 - Technology.
 Most organizations already have comprehensive endpoint security solutions with automated detection in place.
 Threat hunting works in addition to these and adds advanced technologies to find anomalies, unusual patterns, and other traces of attackers that shouldn’t be in systems and files.

 - Skilled personnel.
-Threat hunters are cybersecurity experts who not only know how to use the security technology mentioned but also combine a persistent aspiration to go on the offensive with instinctive problem-solving capabilities to uncover and mitigate hidden threats.
+Threat hunters are cybersecurity experts who not only know how to use the security technology mentioned.
+They also combine a persistent aspiration to go on the offensive with instinctive problem-solving capabilities to uncover and mitigate hidden threats.

 - Threat intelligence.
 Having access to evidence-based global intelligence increases and facilitates the hunt for already existing indicators of compromise (IOCs).
-Information such as attack classifications for malware and threat group identification, as well as advanced threat indicators can help track down malicious IOCs.
+Information such as attack classifications for malware and threat group identification, as well as advanced threat indicators, can help identify IOCs.

 Wrapping It Up